Back to top

 Life in Philadelphia.
 "Good evening Miss..." [graphic] / Chas.
 Hunt, Sc.

 Sexist caricature satirizing middle-class mores and depicting a white man dandy sexually harassing a well-to-do white woman as she traverses a Philadelphia street.
 The man stands next to her, in the right, and the woman has an aghast expression.
 She has a bouffant hairstyle adorned with yellow flowers and ribbons.
 She wears a long red cape with a blue hood over her hourglass shape and large hair.
 The dandy is dressed in a corset, a black top hat, blue coat with tails, pink vest, yellow gloves, and large yellow bow tie.
 He holds a walking stick toward the ground in his right hand.
 A yellow handkerchief hangs out of his right coat pocket.
-Cityscape, a lamp post, and two men pedestrians are seen on the street in the background., Title from item., Date inferred from content and name of publisher., Inscribed: Plate 8., Contains five lines of dialogue above the image: “Good evening Miss, shall I have the pleasure of walking with you?” _ Me sir!! for whom do you take me, sir? __”Come, come that’s a good one!__ for whom do I take you?
+Cityscape, a lamp post, and two men pedestrians are seen on the street in the background., Title from item., Date inferred from content and name of publisher., Attributed to William Summers., Inscribed: Plate 8., Contains five lines of dialogue above the image: “Good evening Miss, shall I have the pleasure of walking with you?” _ Me sir!! for whom do you take me, sir? __”Come, come that’s a good one!__ for whom do I take you?
 Why for myself to be sure!”__, Charles Hunt was a respected 19th-century London engraver who was most known for his aquatints of sporting subjects., LCP copy has left side mended., RVCDC, Description revised 2021., Access points revised 2021., Purchase 1968.

 Life in Philadelphia.
 Grand celebration ob de bobalition ob African slabery. [graphic] / Drawn and Engd. by I. Harris.